dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 e.g., OIDC JWT, OIDC4IDA JWT, W3C Verifiable Claims in JWT and JSON-LD, SCIM 2.0 in JWT, etc.
 It is done so in an extensible manner (using registry tbd).

-This implies that there will be an impact to the authentication and claims request that an RP makes.
+This implies that there will be an impact to the authentication and claims request that an CC makes.
 It may optionally want to specify its prefered format for the Claim Sets to be received.
 Therefore, this document also defines a new parameter to express its preference.

 There are four phases defined in this document.

-1. CP Discovery Phase: OP discovers CP metadata.
+1. IA Discovery Phase: IW discovers IA metadata.
-1. OP Registration Phase: OP registers to CP as an RP.
+1. IW Registration Phase: IW registers to IA as an CC.
-1. Setup Phase: OP obtains the access and refresh tokens from CP by the permission of the subject.
+1. Setup Phase: IW obtains the access and refresh tokens from IA by the permission of the subject.
-1. RP Phase:
+1. CC Phase:
-    1. RP makes autentication and claims request,
+    1. CC makes autentication and claims request,
-	1. OP fetches relevant claim sets from CPs,
+	1. IW fetches relevant claim sets from IAs,
-	1. OP respond to the RP
+	1. IW respond to the CC
-	1. the RP verifies the response.
+	1. the CC verifies the response.

 Note that distribued claims model is out of scope of this document.